 Placing these components in a backwards or reversed position can possibly damage the component, damage the other components, and/or may make your circuit function improperly.
+Diodes particularly will often appear cracked or burned.
 If you find that have placed a component in backwards, please try to remove it carefully (search for “How to Remove Through-Hole Components from a Circuit Board” on the web) and place it back in properly.
 You may need a solder-sucker, or braided solder wick, which can be purchased at Radio Shack.

 b.
 Incorrectly Placed ICs, Resistors, Non-Polarized Capacitors, and Transistors

 Resistors are non-polarized components and can be placed in either direction into the PCB.
 Some of the resistors we supply may have a beige color (representing 5% tolerance) and some may be blue (representing 1% tolerance).
-The beige resistors have 4 bands and the blue have 5, please take a look at our RESISTOR CODE CHART to discover what value of resistor you have BEFORE soldering it to your PCB.
-Please do not just refer to our photos, it is much safer to use this chart along with the Bill of Materials and it will be a great leaning experience.
+The beige resistors have 4 bands and the blue have 5.
+Please take a look at the Visual Bill of Materials that came with your kit to find the value of each resistor BEFORE soldering it to the PCB.
+You can also use our RESISTOR CODE CHART.
+Don’t refer to our assembly instruction photos for resistor values, use the Visual BOM instead.

 Non-Polarized Capacitors are like non-polarized resistors in that it does not matter which way you orient the leads.
-The graphic on the PCB should NOT (please still follow the BOM) have a “+” marking next to these capacitors and is an extra hint not to use electrolytic caps here.
+The graphic on the PCB should NOT have a “+” marking next to these capacitors and is an extra hint not to use electrolytic caps here.